jimijimi/rotor/README.md

 ![Picture](https://raw.github.com/jimijimi/rotor/master/images/001_rotateZ.jpg)

+The red square is the origin.
+The black square over the x axys is the initial position.
+The black square over the y axys is the final position.
+The background mesh is not to scale.

 Example:

 Rotate an arbitrary point around the axys defined by the vector v = [ 1, 1, 1 ]: